GBerrow/Forge-Fitness/README.md

 ![Profile](assets/wireframes/profile-page.png)

-The profile page offers users a central hub to manage their personal information, goals, and preferences, ensuring a customized fitness experience.
-Key features include:
+The **Profile Page** allows users to personalize their fitness experience by managing their profile details.
+With a clean and structured layout, users can easily update their information, add a profile photo, and provide a short bio.

 ### Design Elements